Amanda Beard: 2004 Athens Olympics

-2008 Summer Olympics
+2008 Beijing Olympics

-At the 2008 U.S. Olympic Swim Trials, Beard finished second in the 200-meter breaststroke event, and she qualified for her fourth consecutive Olympics.
+At the 2008 U.S. Olympic Swim Trials, Beard finished second in the 200-meter breaststroke event, qualifying her for her fourth consecutive Olympics.
 On July 30, 2008, at the U.S. swimming team's final training in Singapore, Beard, together with Dara Torres and Natalie Coughlin, were elected co-captains of the U.S. Olympic women's swimming team.

-In Beijing, Beard failed to reach the semi-finals in the 200-meter breaststroke, placing 18th in the preliminaries.
+At the Olympics in Beijing, Beard failed to reach the semi-finals in the 200-meter breaststroke, placing 18th in the preliminaries.